agruss2/VAST-JARA-modelling-framework/README.md

-# README
+# Coupling state-of-the-art modelling tools for better informed Red List assessments of marine fishes

-In this repository, you will find all the materials of the VAST-JARA project
+In this repository, you will find the inputs and R codes for the paper titled "Coupling state-of-the-art modelling tools for better informed Red List assessments of marine fishes."

 All analyses are conducted within the R software environment.

 Please also note the following: